HarshHarwani/FacebookPicLikesByGender/README.md

 # FacebookPicLikesByGender
 * This is a simple python script which calculates the number of female likes on a particular pic.
 * See the GraphApi.py file for instructions on how to change the parameters.
-* Every like is analyzed and a gender corresponding to the like is written to the file.
+* Total number of likes and female likes are written to the file.
 The output file is Output.txt

 ##Future work
 * Need a better name for the project ;-)